Reducing buttock volume

 The price of liposuction depends on the number of areas to be treated.
 Prices start at 2,950 euros.
 This price includes all services, such as pre-operative consultations, anesthesia, post-operative care, etc.

-Cryolipolysis can be more economical.
-The information consultation and estimate are free, and the cost of a session on one area is 325 euros.
-Generally speaking, one to three sessions per area are required for satisfactory results, and the price decreases according to the number of sessions planned.
-Thus, for two sessions on the same area, the price rises to 600 euros, and to 825 for three sessions.
-On the other hand, two sessions on the abdomen cost 540 euros.
-So, depending on the number of areas to be treated, cryolipolysis may be a more cost-effective solution than liposuction.
+Cryolipolysis can be a more affordable option.
+The initial consultation and estimate are free, and a single session on one area costs €325.
+Typically, one to three sessions per area are needed for satisfactory results, with the price per session decreasing as more are booked.
+Two sessions on the same area cost €600, and three cost €825.
+Two sessions on the abdomen are priced at €540.
+Depending on the number of areas treated, cryolipolysis may therefore be more cost-effective than liposuction.